fabfabretti/chompibara/README.md

 Chompibara is an educational project, created for learning purposes, as part of a university React course.

+## Project Objectives
+This project had the main objective of serving as a learning project to get used to React's development style.
+More generally, the scope of the project for teams based on a single person are:
+- Meal photo upload: Users can take or upload a photo of their meal.
+- Manual editing: Users can add new meals with related nutritional values.
+- Daily food log: A list of meals with nutritional details.
+- Progress charts: Stats on the daily calories intake.
+- Exercise tracking: Users can add exercise activities, including details such as the type of exercise, duration and calories burned.

+As a personal, additional objective I decided to try and make an app that had a simple, quirky design,

 ## Features

 - **Meal Tracking**: Users can add, update, and delete meals, including details like calories, macronutrients, and meal type.
 They can also add an image to visually represent their meal, and categorize them by their tipe (e.g. lunch, dinner)